uutzinger/RasPi_InstallScripts/IOTServer.md

 root folder id: empty
 sercvice account files: empty
 advanced config: no
-autoconfig: yes (the follow the authentication requests in the browser) tean drive: no
+autoconfig: yes (then follow the authentication requests in the browser) team drive: no
 ok: yes
 ```